-Note: Neoadjuvant Therapy data item [NAACCR #1632] coded to 1 or 2.
+Note: Neoadjuvant Therapy data item [NAACCR Item #1632] coded to 1 or 2.

 - a.
 When the managing/treating physician documents - i.
 Progressive disease (PD) based on clinical findings or - ii.
 "Progression" or that the size/extent of the tumor and/or the presence of lymph nodes or metastatic disease has increased or - iii.
-There is evidence of new metastasis - Note 1: PD is defined as an increase in the size/extent of the tumor and/or presence of lymph nodes or metastatic disease. - Note 2: Neoadjuvant Therapy data item [NAACCR #1632] coded to 1 or 2.
+There is evidence of new metastasis

+Note 1: PD is defined as an increase in the size/extent of the tumor and/or presence of lymph nodes or metastatic disease.